tylerkerr/toy-aes/README.md

 I've chosen (for multiple reasons) to use predefined lookup tables for the S-boxes and MixColumns Galois field multiplication.
 I'm doing Galois field exponentiation for the rcon() function during key expansion.

-The test/example case (plaintext -> ciphertext -> plaintext) is right in the source, but I plan to use this code as I continue with the [Matasano Crypto Challenges](https://cryptopals.com).
+The test/example case (plaintext -> ciphertext -> plaintext) is right in the source, but I plan to adapt this code into a utility for use in the [Matasano Crypto Challenges](https://cryptopals.com).